THOMASELOVE/500-2021/classes/class05/README.md

 ## Announcements

-1. Last Thursday, Wyatt and I updated [the toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy2021) and [the lindner example](https://github.com/THOMASELOVE/500-data/tree/master/lindner) to deal with the changes caused by an update to the cobalt package, mostly.
+1. On 2021-02-25, Wyatt and I updated [the toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy2021) and [the lindner example](https://github.com/THOMASELOVE/500-data/tree/master/lindner) to deal with the changes caused by an update to the cobalt package, mostly.
 I assume you got my email - if not, please let us know.